 There will be changes to the minimum wage in many states in 2021.
 Locally, the New Jersey minimum wage will increase from $10.30 to $11.10 for under five employees and for six or more employees it will increase to $12.00.

 New York will continue to mandate different minimum wages depending on the location and type of work.

-The Connecticut minimum wage will increase to $12.00 on September 1, 2020.
+The Connecticut minimum wage increased to $12.00 on September 1, 2020 and will change to $13.00 on August 1, 2021.
 Please review your specific state’s requirements to determine your minimum wage responsibilities.

 NJ Paid Sick Leave

 New Jersey requires businesses to provide paid sick time to employees.
 Make sure to follow up on the specific requirements.
 For more information, please reference Sax’s alert on this topic: “New Jersey Paid Sick Leave Update”.

 As a reminder, if your company uses a PEO, make sure that the organization has received the IRS PEO Certification.
 This will relieve your company of withholding tax responsibility.